milisims/tree-sitter-org/README.md

 To compile the parser library for use in neovim & others:

 `gcc -o org.so -I./src src/parser.c src/scanner.cc -shared -Os -lstdc++`

+To build the parser using npm and run tests:

+1. Install node.js as mentioned in the [tree-sitter documentation](https://tree-sitter.github.io/tree-sitter/creating-parsers#dependencies)
+2. Clone this repository: `git clone https://github.com/milisims/tree-sitter-org` and `cd` into it
+2. Install tree-sitter using npm: `npm install tree-sitter-cli`

 ## TODO